Symblepharon - Treating Diseases of the Ocular Surface

 - Use a conformer to prevent the adhesion of mucosal membranes

-Mechanisms of Action Recent reports indicate that the potential mechanisms of action might possibly include the following:
+Mechanisms of Action Recent reports indicate that the potential mechanisms of action may possibly include the following:

 - The basement side of the membrane is an ideal substrate for supporting the growth of epithelial progenitor cells by prolonging life span and maintaining clonogenicity .
 This action supports why amniotic membrane transplantation can be used to expand remaining limbal stem cells and corneal transient amplifying cells during the treatment of partial limbal (stem cell) deficiency .
 In adds to, it also explains why amniotic membrane transplantation can be used to facilitate epithelialization for persistent corneal epithelial defects with stromal ulceration .
 In tissue cultures, amniotic membrane supports limbal epithelial cells grown from explant cultures and the resultant epithelial cells-amniotic membrane can be transplanted back to reconstruct the damaged corneal surface .
 The amniotic membrane can also be used to promote non-goblet cell differentiation of the conjunctival epithelium .
 Conjunctival goblet cell differentiation is further promoted by coculturing them with conjunctival fibroblasts on the same side of the basement membrane .
 These data supports why conjunctival goblet cell density is promoted following amniotic membrane transplantation in vivo